 As an alternative to a business degree, this ten-month program, offered jointly by Mount Saint Vincent University and Saint Mary's University, gives participants a thorough grounding in management skills.
 Designed specifically for women in management, the program offers intensive classroom learning, in-depth assignments, self assessment, practice and feedback.
-For information please contact Saint Mary's University at the World Trade Centre, 902-420-5278 or check out our website: http://epd.smu.ca
+For information please contact 902-457-6299 or check out our website: www.msvu.ca/mdw